Multilevel Diversity Coding with Regeneration: Problem Formulation and Preliminaries

 \subsection{Separate Coding}

-One straightforward coding strategy is to encode each individual message using a regenerating code of the necessary strength.
-More precisely, the message $M_k$ is encoded using an $(n,k,d)$ regenerating code ({\em i.e.}, any $k$ nodes can recover the message $M_k$, and any new node obtains information from any $d$ nodes for repair) of rate $(\alpha_k,\beta_k)$, and the resultant code thus has storage rate and repair rate:
+One straightforward coding strategy is to encode each individual message separately using a regenerating code of the necessary parameters.
+More precisely, suppose that each message $M_k$ is encoded using an $(n,k,d=n-1)$ regenerating code ({\em i.e.}, any $k$ nodes can recover the message $M_k$, and any new node obtains data from any $d$ nodes for repair) of rate $(\alpha_k,\beta_k)$.
+Then, the resulting code has storage and repair rates given by